Photo of chemistry glassware

 Jessie Key – BSc (Hons) (TRU), PhD (U of A)

-Jessie joined the Faculty in the fall of 2012.
+Jessie joined the Faculty in the Fall of 2012.
 He has previously taught Organic Chemistry as a sessional lecturer at UBC-Okanagan and was an instructor for Academic Upgrading and Chemical Technology at the Northern Alberta Institute of Technology (NAIT).
-Jessie’s main area of interest is Chemical Biology; with a focus on fluorophore synthesis, labelling and bioassay development.
-Jessie teaches first year (CHEM 140 and 142), Engineering Chemistry (CHEM 150), Organic Chemistry (CHEM 231 and 232), and Macromolecular Chemistry of Biomolecules (CHEM 432).
+Jessie’s area of research expertise is Chemical Biology; with a focus on fluorophore synthesis, labelling and bioassay development.
+However, Jessie has also been active in Chemistry Education Research and Open Education Resource development.
+Jessie teaches a variety of courses including first year (CHEM 140 and 142), Engineering Chemistry (CHEM 150), Organic Chemistry (CHEM 231 and 232), Integrated Organic and Inorganic Lab (CHEM 351), Emerging Topics and Professional Practice in Chemistry (CHEM 400) and Macromolecular Chemistry of Biomolecules (CHEM 432).
 Jessie can be reached at Jessie.Key@viu.ca

 Erik Krogh - BSc (Toronto), PhD (UVic)

-Erik is currently a co-chair of the Chemistry Department.
-He joined the faculty at Malaspina in 1998.
+Erik joined the faculty at Malaspina in 1998.
 After two years as an NSERC post-doctoral researcher, he taught in the Chemistry and Water Quality programs at OUC.
 His research background includes mechanistic organic photochemistry in aqueous systems (UVic), the photochemistry of vision (University of Hawaii) and environmental photochemistry of haloaromatic molecules as models for PCBs and dioxins (Oregon State University).
 He and Chris Gill are Co-Directors of the Applied Environmental Research Laboratory (AERL), which is a nationally funded facility conducting pure and applied research on real time measurements of environmental processes.
-Erik is presently teaching first year (CHEM 142), Aqueous/Atmospheric Environmental Chemistry (CHEM 301/302), Environmental Chemical Analysis (CHEM 311) and Environmental Organic Chemistry (CHEM 431).
-He is also involved in the supervision of student research projects CHEM 490.
+Erik is presently teaching Environmental Chemical Analysis (CHEM 212), Aqueous/Atmospheric Environmental Chemistry (CHEM 301/302), and Integrated Physical Chemistry Laboratory (CHEM 352).
+He is also involved in the supervision of student research projects CHEM 490/491.
 He can be reached at Erik.Krogh@viu.ca.

 Heather Wiebe - BSc (UFV), PhD (SFU)

 Heather joined the department in the fall of 2020.
 Prior to that she was a postdoctoral research associate at the University of Edinburgh, studying quantum phase changes in hydrogen under extreme high pressure.
 Heather’s area of expertise lies in computational chemistry and modelling, with a focus on the response of complex systems to applied pressure.
 She is particularly interested in studying the effect of pressure on biological systems such as proteins and lipid membranes, and how these systems have adapted to high pressure in deep-sea organisms.
-Heather currently teaches first year chemistry (CHEM 141/142), Physical Chemistry (CHEM 241), Molecular Modelling (CHEM 398) and Bonding, Structure and Properties (CHEM 441).
+Heather currently teaches Chemistry Fundamentals I and II (CHEM 141 and CHEM 142), Physical Chemistry (CHEM 241), and Bonding, Structure and Properties (CHEM 441).
 She can be reached at Heather.Wiebe@viu.ca.

 Technicians